Kaya FM

-Kaya FM 95.9 is a commercial radio station that broadcasts from Johannesburg, Gauteng, South Africa.
+Kaya 959, formerly known as Kaya FM 95.9, is a commercial radio station that broadcasts from Johannesburg, Gauteng, South Africa.

+Current On-Air Lineup

 History

-Kaya FM was launched in August 1997, and was one of the first frequencies to be approved for private commercial radio in South Africa.
+Kaya 959 was launched in August 1997, and was one of the first frequencies to be approved for private commercial radio in South Africa.
 The station format is 60% music and 40% talk, thus making it unique to other ICASA approved licences.

 Format and listeners

 According to its website, the current listenership stands at 628 000 per average day.
-Most of the target audience of KAYA FM resides in the urban areas.
+Most of the target audience of Kaya 959 resides in the urban areas.
 The music format offers a mix including Adult Contemporary music and Rhythm and Blues, Soul, and Contemporary Jazz.
 It also includes African Indigenous Genre to its sound.
-Kaya FM 95.9 programming contains news, sport, and topical driven issues as well.
+Kaya 959 programming contains news, sport, and topical driven issues as well.